1. 10 Extracurricular Activities to Include in a CV [Examples]

 7. Studying abroad

-A student exchange program on your CV means you have lived and studied in a foreign country, which proves your adaptability, communication skills, and ability to thrive in diverse environments.
+A student exchange program on your student CV means you have lived and studied in a foreign country, which proves your adaptability, communication skills, and ability to thrive in diverse environments.

 Living in a foreign country and navigating its challenges shows you can handle unfamiliar situations, solve problems independently, and adapt to new environments.
 Moreover, pursuing experiences beyond your home country speaks to your ambition and willingness to leave your comfort zone.
 Such qualities are highly desirable in the professional world.